 Admissions requirements are based largely upon the student's ability to meet the requirements of his/her chosen occupational goal.
 Strong motivation to learn and a desire to pursue a career are important considerations.
 In general, applicants are admitted as regular students with a high school diploma or a General Equivalency Certificate (GED).
-The school also admits as regular students, people who are beyond the age of compulsory school attendance in California and who have the ability to benefit from the training offered.
-The applicant must have a valid California Driver License with a demonstrated adequate driving record.
+The applicant must have a valid Driver License with a demonstrated adequate driving record.